 • Accommodation services should be mindful of the impact of sleep on health.
-There so clear avenues for reporting excessive housemate noise through the year, and guidappropriate noise around exam periods.
+There should be clear avenues for reporting excessive housemate noise through the year, and guidance on appropriate noise around exam periods.

 Physical activity

 National studies suggest that in the UK 73% of male and 79% of female university students do not meet physical activity guidelines.
 Most students focused on lack of exercise, and tended to overlook physical activity in other parts of life (e.g. active transport).